pranshum/departingflights/README.md

 ---

 ## Cloud vs on prem
+- A on-prem server running Kubernetes can also be utilised to deploy the solution
-- Deployment on prem can be done via a technology such as Azure Stack
+- Deployment on prem can be done via a technology such as Azure Stack (to keep parity with cloud)
 - Internet facing services can be exposed as necessary

 ---

 ## Development estimates
-Assuming that an iterative development process is undertaken, and the product is being developed from group-up.
+Assuming that an iterative development process is undertaken, and the product is being developed from groud-up.
 It is assumed that a product manager has identified all the required features and functionality.
 Ignoring end-user input.

 Ideal team should consist of 2-3 full stack developers, a tester and product owner.
 Tasks can be split such that two components can be developed in parallel.
 Testing and development should happen in parallel.